The Appalachian Mountains are a massive system of mountains that are situated toward the eastern edge of North America - USA and Canada.

 Here are some of the most notable mountains within the Appalachian Mountain system.

 Mount Mitchell is the highest summit in the Appalachian Mountains at 2,037 meters above sea level.
+This is arguably one of the most beautiful mountains in the USA.
 It forms part of the Black Mountains in the Blue Ridge Mountain Range, which gets its name from the bluish hue it gets when viewed from a distance.

 The mountain is located in North Carolina in the Mount Mitchell State Park.
 It was previously known as Black Dome due its round shape, but was then named after Elisha Mitchell, who explored the Black Mountains in 1835 and concluded that the range reached higher elevations than Mount Washington, which was considered to be the highest mountain east of the Rocky Mountains at the time.